We are recruiting Mentors for the 2020-2021 School Year!

 To get more information, please join us for one of our Virtual Lunch & Learns as we give you a deeper look at mentoring with Community for Youth.
-Please click on one of the dates below to register for your preferred Lunch & Learn and we will send you a Zoom link!
+Our last date is on 6/17/20!
+More dates may be added in the future!

 Learn more in the sections below about becoming a mentor and contact Kaylene Chung at email@example.com with any questions.